Tales-of-a-Cosmic-Song/Writings/English/Kisa Worldbuilding/Kivümi Language/Suffixes.md

 Most basic concept nouns are words of only one syllable ending with a vowel.
 More complex ones are usually combinations of multiple simple concept nouns.

+Can make a past participle noun from a verb by changing the -vir suffix with -vag.

 ## 2. Antonyms, Superlative, Definiteness and Plural

 We can form antonyms from nouns and adjectives by adding the suffix -mük, if used on adjectives it is always used before the -din suffix.